 When Should You Pay Attention to Dispersive Surface Energy?

-So, the magnitude of the role that dispersive energy plays in manufacturing processes, depends on the materials being used.
-However, because dispersive forces depend so little on specific molecular structure, we are very limited in ways to control them.
+So, the magnitude of the role that dispersive energy plays in manufacturing processes depend on the materials being used.
+However, because dispersive forces depend so little on specific molecular structures, we are very limited in ways to control them.